frintjs/frint/packages/frint-cli/README.md

 It is required that you have a provider called `execute`, which returns a function.
 This function will then be called when the subcommand is run.

+To register multiple commands from the same plugin, you can export an array of App classes.

 ### Providers available in plugins

 * `console` (`Console`): The same `console` available in NodeJS globally